My Online College Experience, and 7 Things to Look For When Enrolling

 6. How is their IT Department?

-Here’s one you may not even consider for a traditional institution, but for online colleges it’s a must.
+Here’s one you may not even consider for a traditional institution, but for your online college experience to be good it’s a must.
 Having a good IT department is the difference between having technical problems fixed in minutes, and waiting days to be able to log into your account again.
 Believe me, you don’t want to be locked out when that paper worth half of your cumulative grade is due!

 It’s also worth noting that it goes both ways, teachers often have problems when they are connecting online, and as a result good IT services means more responsive instructors.